segalon/diverse-colorization/README.md

 2. Compute the L1 loss between the ground truth and the closest prediction to the GT in terms of L1 distance.
 The rationale is that there are many valid ways to color a sketch, so ignore the N-1 colorizations which are distant from the GT.
 3. In order to encourage all of the N predictions to be used, at the end of every epoch, check every group of 3 kernels which correspond to 3(RGB) feature maps in the colorization, if a group of kernels was not updated from the previous epoch, this means that its corresponding colorization isn't used and their colorization is probably bad, therefore - copy the weights from some different group of kernels which their weights have been updated during the epoch.
 At the start it will produce identical colorization, but because these kernels are now used, the colorizations will diverge from the ones produced from the copied kernels.

-Some results on the validation set:
+Remarks:
+* If not performing kernel copying as explained in (3) only a very small number of predictions is used.
+* The training was not performed until convergence due to lack of resources, 150 epochs were performed.

-The ground truth colorization and the sketch:
+A ground truth colorization and the sketch from the validation set:

 ![alt text](/colorizations/sk1_1.png?raw=true)

-The 32 colorizations:
+The 32 predictions on the sketch:
 ![alt text](/colorizations/grid_32_1.png?raw=true)